 Pro Tip: If you’re building a pool, make sure you use low debris plants to make your pool cleaning a little lighter.
 This will save on the pool skimming equipment over the life of the pool.

 Skimmers and Vacuums

 Although the pool skimmer is a great tool on its own, it likely won’t replace the need to vacuum the pool manually at times.
 When this happens, you can use the vacuum in addition to the pool skimmer to ensure that the water stays clean.
 Once the vacuum has been assembled, insert the hose into the skimmer’s suction hole.
 This will allow even more water to pass through the filter system in the pool which will result in cleaner water.
+You might also need to use a manual skimmer or a bag skimmer to get larger debris off the bottom of the pool.
+Otherwise you could find yourself in need of draining your pool to remove stains from organic matter breaking down.
 There are also different types of vacuums and cleaners for different types of pools, so you can keep that in mind as well.

 If you’re one of the many pool owners who has wondered, how does a pool skimmer work?
 You’re certainly not alone.
 This essential part of a pool works to circulate and filter out larger contaminants in the water.
 When working as directed, the skimmer keeps water clean and fresh.
 If you need your pool additionally cleaned, it might be a good idea to reach out to professionals for help as well.